ancientmc/AncientCoderPack/README.md

 - McAssetExtractor by rhmeuer, fork by me: extracting the run-time assets (not the ones from the client JAR) from Mojang's servers into the workspace.
 [Original GitHub](https://github.com/rmheuer/McAssetExtractor).
 [Forked GitHub](https://github.com/moist-mason/McAssetExtractor).

-**What mappings does RCP use?**
+**What mappings does ACP use?**

-For methods, classes, and fields, RCP uses SRG files.
+For methods, classes, and fields, ACP uses SRG files.
 The SRG file for Minecraft Alpha 1.2.6 is generated via a tool developed by me called [SRGConfig](https://github.com/moist-mason/SRGConfig).
 SRGConfig aims to convert the original RGS files found in the earliest MCP versions, albeit slightly modified, and converts them into SRG files, with custom names and everything.
 The mappings are taken from numerous MCP versions, written by the original MCP devs.
 Take a look at the SRGConfig repository for more information.

-For parameters, RCP uses Enigma.
-Aside from an older version of MCInjector (that RCP doesn't use), Enigma is pretty much the only deobfuscator/bytecode editor, that I know of, that allows for direct editing of parameter names.
+For parameters, ACP uses Enigma.
+Aside from an older version of MCInjector (that ACP doesn't use), Enigma is pretty much the only deobfuscator/bytecode editor, that I know of, that allows for direct editing of parameter names.
 Lack of options and Enigma's ease of use makes it the preferred choice.
 The parameter names are written by me, and are currently work in progress.